lcabaceira/dralf/TECHDETAILS.md

     * Jmx Domain  : N/A

 Description: This script automates a full Alfresco Backup according to the recommended best practices.
-Its exaclty the same procedure as the Hot backup with the only difference that it stops alfresco during the backup execution.
+Its exaclty the same procedure as the Hot backup with the only difference that it stops alfresco during the backup execution.Backups are stored in the backups directory of DrAlf.

 ----------------------
 3 - RESTORE ALFRESCO :